theoneandonlyshadow/Cronen/README.md

 # Cronen

 "Cronen" translates to German meaning "crown".
 Symbolizes the unique behavior of MaxTac's Vermilion AI.
+Fight the censorship!

 # Warning